The current Internet architecture is based on using IP addresses in two distinctive roles.

 The intent is for the HIPRG to meet in co-location with the triannual IETF meetings.

-This Research Group has concluded and is no longer active.
+This Research Group has completed its work and is no longer active.

 The charter and other information on this page is provided as a record of history.
 Email addresses and links may no longer function.